Immortal rose from the ashes of an earlier death metal band, known as Amputation,

 where the sound is more reminiscent of the first album.

-affair, containing many freezing melodies and an almost mournful atmosphere.
-This really shares similarities with Burzum.
+mid-paced affair, containing many freezing melodies and an almost mournful atmosphere.
+This really shares similarities with

+Burzum.
 The guitars are bleak and icy while the bass has a somber feeling.
 The lyrics are dark and perfectly suited for this.
-The

-speed picks up, later in the song, but only briefly.
-Much like the songs on Diabolical Fullmoon Mysticism, this possesses
+The speed picks up, later in the song, but only briefly.
+Much like the songs on Diabolical Fullmoon Mysticism, this

-of light and warmth.
-After a raging and furious assault the song sets into a calmer pace, as the banners of winter are unfurled.
+forces of light and warmth.
+After a raging and furious assault the song sets into a calmer pace, as the banners of winter

-Vast glaciers slowly march south, clad in mail of ice and armed with spears of frost and lashes of freezing hail, devouring
+are unfurled.
+Vast glaciers slowly march south, clad in mail of ice and armed with spears of frost and lashes of freezing

-all life.
+hail, devouring all life.
 Listening to the bitter cold riffs, your skin turns blue.
-The holocaust has claimed yet another victim.
+The holocaust has claimed yet another

 (30 Jan.
 2009)